Saturday Night at the Movies: Elwy Yost era

 First aired on March 30, 1974, the program was originally hosted by Elwy Yost.
 The first film shown was Ingmar Bergman's Through a Glass Darkly.
 During Yost's 25-year tenure as host, he showed a variety of foreign films, but tended to concentrate on Hollywood-produced films from the 1930s through the 1950s, slowly expanding into also showing films from the 1960s and 1970s as the series progressed.
 Films shown spanned all genres; Yost famously said that of all the films he had ever seen in his life, he had disliked only two.
 For a number of years, however, the show was unable to broadcast films from the Warner Bros. studio, as TVOntario's transmitter in Windsor created a programming rights conflict with stations in Detroit.

 Although the hosts did interview actors and film directors, they often interviewed film crew, such as cinematographers and film editors, who much more rarely receive widespread publicity.
+Because the show would present a film and then interviews with the creators of that film, Saturday Night at the Movies is sometimes humorously credited as being a pioneer of the DVD extra.

 One noteworthy variation in the show's format occurred in January 1986 when a contemporary short film, Ken Scott and Fred Jones's Working Title, was aired as a bonus interstitial between the evening's feature films.
 The film was a mockumentary comedy about a film director, being interviewed about his problem-plagued production by an interviewer who was a deliberate parody of Yost.

 In his final decade hosting the show, Yost lived in Vancouver, British Columbia, and would travel to Toronto to prepare many episodes of the show at once.

 Yost retired as host of the series in 1999.
 The last film he presented was, atypically, a then-recent Hollywood blockbuster: Yost chose Speed to conclude his run as host, as it was written by his son, screenwriter Graham Yost.
 Around the same time as his retirement, he was inducted into the Order of Canada.